-From helping to keep your blood sugar stable to regulating your body’s internal clock, here’s why meal timing matters with type 2 diabetes — and how to create a schedule that works for you.
+From helping keep your blood sugar stable to regulating your body’s internal clock, here’s why meal timing matters with type 2 diabetes — and how to create a schedule that works for you.

-Meanwhile, if you budget yourself one really big meal per day, by the end of it, you’re likely to encounter a very dramatic rise in blood glucose and then a complete lack of energy the rest of the day, she says.
+Meanwhile, if you budget yourself one really big meal per day, by the end of it, you’re likely to encounter a very dramatic rise in blood glucose and then a complete lack of energy the rest of the day, she said.

 While glucose levels often hit their peak within about 90 minutes of eating a meal, the amount of time it takes for levels to return to normal varies from person to person.
-It also depends if a person is using a blood sugar-lowering medication such as insulin, which can quicken the comedown.
+It also depends on whether a person is using a blood sugar-lowering medication such as insulin, which can quicken the comedown.

 When you eat is also a powerful signal to every cell throughout your body, influencing levels of inflammation, how quickly your body can replace old, dying cells with new, stronger ones, the health of your gut microbiome, and even your circadian clock.

 A vast network of 24-hour cycles that runs in the background of every cell in the human body, circadian rhythms drive constant fluctuations in hormone levels, metabolism, and everything you do and think.
-They even affect how the body responds to medications.
+They even affect how your body responds to medications.

-Meanwhile, disrupted circadian patterns are believed to add to the development and progression of chronic conditions like cardiovascular disease and type 2 diabetes.
+Meanwhile, disrupted circadian patterns are believed to add to the development and progression of chronic conditions, like cardiovascular disease and type 2 diabetes.

-The takeaway: The meal-time strategy that’s good for your blood sugar management is great for your total body health.
+The takeaway: The mealtime strategy that’s good for your blood sugar management is great for your total body health.

 “Everyone is unique, and it’s important to identify what works best for each person in terms of meal timing and blood sugar management,” Sheth said.

 For the best effects, make breakfast a pretty substantial meal rich in blood sugar-controlling protein, fiber, and fats.
-Blood sugar levels tend to spike in the morning along with cortisol levels, so a lower carb breakfast won’t exacerbate the shift, says registered dietitian Aubrey Phelps.
+Blood sugar levels tend to spike in the morning along with cortisol levels, so a lower carb breakfast won’t exacerbate the shift, said registered dietitian Aubrey Phelps.

 Keep in mind that how often you need to eat is going to be a determining factor in your ideal snacking strategy.

-After all, while some people really benefit from the snacks in terms of blood sugar maintenance, energy levels, and overall satiety, she says, others do better leaving things at three meals per day.
+After all, while some people really benefit from the snacks in terms of blood sugar maintenance, energy levels, and overall satiety, she said, others do better leaving things at three meals per day.

-But the one thing most experts can agree on is that fasting at night — when your body is meant to be sleeping — is beneficial.
+But the one thing most experts can agree on is that fasting at night (when your body is meant to be sleeping) is beneficial.